gabriel-bronfman/machina_hw/README.md

 ## Parameters
 The sensor_server_node has a couple of parameters that can be specified via the sensor_params.yaml file.
 These are:
 * num_sensor: The number of desired load-cells you want to connect to.
 Threads will be directly allocated to handle each connection to ensure performance.
 Spawning too many threads could be very costly.
 * sensor_addresses: a list of index matched sensor addresses that specify the IP of each sensor defined by num_sensors.
-Node WILL NOT configure if any of the addresses are incorrect or if node failts to connect to any sensors.
+Node WILL NOT configure if any of the addresses are incorrect or if node fails to connect to any sensors.
 This ensures that we are never in a situation where the application thinks that everything is configured properly, but some sensors are not operating nominally
 * port: This number will be the port for all sensors when their respective sockets are initialized.
 Can be updated at a later date to accomodate multiple ports

 ## Demo